N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 I know already from the db file that we need to go for the `backup` table in `mal_w` db

-I got alot of records and all of them was not readable and seemed encrypted
+I got a lot of records and all of them was not readable and seemed encrypted
 ![](https://user-images.githubusercontent.com/25514920/95691427-7916f800-0c1f-11eb-84ed-75426cb30522.png)

 mm.. let's see again what we have: